SLOW SIMMERED BOLOGNESE SAUCE

 Italian Pancetta Matters

 Before you begin, you’ll need to dice the pancetta in main cubes first, then finely chop it.
 This cured pig’s meat is hard to cut, so you’ll need a good knife.
-To do this I use a half moon shape knife, called in Italian mezzaluna.
-It’s indeed very safe to use too.
+To do this I use a half moon shape knife, called in Italian: "mezzaluna".
+This kitchen tool is indeed very safe to use.